chantelwetzel-noaa/data_summary/doc/_main.md

 # Pacific ocean perch
  The most recent assessment of Pacific ocean perch was a full assessment conducted in 2017.
 Across available data, Pacific ocean perch have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 93,923 length observations, 35,040 age readings, and 31,641 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 45,756 length observations, 18,977 age readings, and 17,267 otoliths that are available to be aged.
-In California, since 2000, a total of 789 length observations, 0 age readings, and 435 otoliths have been collected In Oregon, since 2000, a total of 32,414 length observations, 11,949 age readings, and 16,640 otoliths have been collected In Washington, since 2000, a total of 12,553 length observations, 7,028 age readings, and 192 otoliths have been collected
+In California, since 2000, a total of 789 length observations, 0 age readings, and 435 otoliths have been collected.
+In Oregon, since 2000, a total of 32,414 length observations, 11,949 age readings, and 16,640 otoliths have been collected.
+In Washington, since 2000, a total of 12,553 length observations, 7,028 age readings, and 192 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 13,824 length observations, 5,881 age readings, and 2,739 otoliths that are available to be aged.